 Last week I was lucky enough to get tickets for an event at Harrogate’s Royal Hall featuring the author Dan Brown of Da Vinci Code fame.
-I love attending these type of talks, as I find it an honour to be given an insight into their life as an author, and also those handy tips that are useful for us aspiring authors.
+I love attending these type of talks.
+I find it an honour to be given an insight into their life as an author, and also those handy tips that they give are so useful for us aspiring authors.
 Dan Brown just happens to be one of my favourite authors, and so I was very excited to hear the background stories to his writing.

 Dan quickly came across as a very likeable and genuine person with a high level of intelligence and knowledge.
-I had dragged my husband along to the event who didn’t even know who Dan Brown was, but he was quickly won over by the author’s articulate way of speaking.
-The gist of Dan Brown’s books are usually full of subtle divisions between religion and science and for my husband who is a scientist based engineer, he was engrossed in the author’s point of view about these two controversial topics.
+I had dragged my husband along to the event who didn’t even know who Dan Brown was.
+But he was quickly won over by the author’s articulate way of speaking.
+The gist of Dan Brown’s books are usually full of subtle divisions between religion and science.
+My husband who is a scientist based engineer was engrossed in the author’s point of view about these two controversial topics.

-Dan Brown talked about his childhood and how he had been raised with a deeply religious mother and a very scientific father, thus prompting the thought provoking issues in his mind from a young age.
-After The Da Vinci Code was released the Catholic Church publicly condemned the book but with little effect, as the book sold over 80 million copies, as the public enjoyed the sensational and exciting story lines.
-Dan’s following books have all enjoyed great success proving that the public are hungry for this kind of subject matter.
+Dan Brown talked about his childhood and how he had been raised with a deeply religious mother and a very scientific father.
+This prompted the thought provoking issues in his mind from a young age.
+After The Da Vinci Code was released the Catholic Church publicly condemned the book but with little effect.
+The book sold over 80 million copies, as the public enjoyed the sensational and exciting story lines.
+Dan’s subsequent books have all enjoyed great success, proving that the public are hungry for this kind of subject matter.

 Dan was at the event primarily to discuss his new book ‘Origin’ which focuses on subjects like DNA, Artificial Intelligence and genetic medicine, while exploring the link with religion.
-The book is set in Spain where Dan Brown spent a long time visiting to gain valuable research and the description of these Spanish locations is beautifully written.
+The book is set in Spain where Dan Brown spent a long time visiting to gain valuable research.
+The description of these Spanish locations is beautifully written and authentic.
 Central to the plot are the key thoughts of “Where do we come from ?” and “Where are we going ?”.
 I think in today’s uncertain world it is a question most of us will have asked whether or not we follow a specified religion.